simon-goode/Event-Discovery/README.md

 The output JSON file will contain a list of events, with Event Name, Event URL, Event Description, and Request-Matching Score taglined.
 An example output file is included in the src directory.

+### Scoring
+Each event is scored from 0 to 1 according to how similar (via cosine similarity of OpenAI embeddings) the event is to the input request.

 ### Improvements
 Because this implementation uses slow web scraping and OpenAI API calls, it takes ~15 seconds to run.
 Speed (and quality of results) could likely be improved with calls to a dedicated industry event API like PredictHQ or BizProspex Events API.